 Dr. Howard aims to make RMU the preferred strategic partner for corporations, organizations, professionals, and aspiring professionals in the Pittsburgh region and beyond.
-The university is nationally ranked by U.S. News & World Report and is now undertaking a $50 million capital project, the largest in its history, which will include the UPMC Events Center.
+The university is nationally ranked by U.S. News & World Report and recently completed a $50 million capital project, the largest in its history, which includes the UPMC Events Center.

 Before coming to RMU, Dr. Howard was President of Hampden-Sydney College in Virginia, and vice president for Leadership & Strategic Initiatives at the University of Oklahoma.
 Previously he worked in General Electric's Corporate Initiatives Group and Bristol-Myers Squibb’s Corporate Associates Program.
 Dr. Howard has served on the National Security Education Board, appointed by President Barack Obama, and the MyVA Advisory Committee for the U.S. Department of Veterans Affairs.

 He is a member of the board of directors of the Allegheny Conference on Community Development and a member of the Council on Foreign Relations and the Young Presidents Organization.
-He is a Henry Crown Fellow at the Aspen Institute and a member of Sigma Pi Phi, also known as the Boule, the oldest African-American fraternity in the United States.
+He is a Henry Crown Fellow at the Aspen Institute and a member of Sigma Pi Phi, the oldest African-American fraternity in the United States.